Governor General’s Gold Medals

 Three (3) gold medals are available at the University of Toronto.

 One medal will be awarded to a candidate from Division I or II; one medal will be awarded to a candidate from Division III or IV; the third medal will be awarded to an outstanding candidate from any division.
-The medals will receive a Gold Academic Medal and personalized certificate signed by the Governor General of Canada
+The recipients will receive a Gold Academic Medal and personalized certificate signed by the Governor General of Canada

 Eligibility